dlewis27/SSRgenotyper/README.md

 ## How SSRgenotyper Works

-SSRgenotyper identifies reads mapping to each of the SSR in the modified reference file for each of the SAM files and makes a genotypic call based on the number of SSR units.
+SSRgenotyper identifies reads mapping to each of the SSRs in the modified reference file for each of the SAM files and makes a genotypic call based on the number of SSR units.
 Processing of the SAM files is very fast with minimal memory utilization.

 *usage: python3 SSRgenotyper.py <my_modified_reference.fasta> <SamFiles.txt> <OutputFileName*>